 - CRM should be connected to Marketing Cloud.
 Kindly refer to the below trailhead

-1. Users need to go to the Privacy Site record where the consent matrix is set up and copy the ‘User-Friendly Preview Url’ to embed in the Marketing Cloud email template ‘ Welcome Email’.
+1. Users must go to the Privacy Site record where the consent matrix is set up and copy the ‘User-Friendly Preview Url’ to embed in the Marketing Cloud email template ‘ Welcome Email’.
 So that the Lead/Contact is redirected to enter their email id to manage his consent.

 2. To send an email to the Leads/Contacts first user needs to create an email template and the user needs to make sure to embed the above ‘User-Friendly Preview Url’ in the footer section.